Skip to main content

 Turn to adorably animated videos from the web series Shaboom! to teach little ones about Jewish values in a kid-friendly age-appropriate way – using magic, comedy, and silly songs!
 Each video comes with discussion guides to help you extend the lesson.

-9. Crafts, crafts, and more crafts.
+9. Crafts, Crafts, and More Crafts

 Look, we get it: While spending a lot of time together at home, it’s understandable for families to get a bit of cabin fever.
-If you’re just looking for ways to entertain your kids, check out crafts designed for far-off Jewish holidays.
+If you’re just looking for ways to entertain your kids, check out crafts designed for Jewish holidays.
 They’re fun any time of year!

 For more suggestions for staying busy and having fun, check out these resources from our friends at PJ Library